Metabolism.

 In effect the health and fitness industry is pumping out absurd solutions to feed the need.
 Unfortunately, all too many “solutions” lead south, developing myths like mentioned above which I feel pressed to address now.

-5 of the most common myths about metabolism
+5 of the most common myths about metabolism look a lot like this:

 1. Eating right before I go to bed will make me fat.